Cherenkov Example

 - name: cherenkov

 Different radiator materials produce different photon yields and angles, as shown below.
+Their optical constants are demonstration values and may be unphysical.
 Use the variation name in the gstreamer filename when you want separate output files for each variation.

 Output

-The gstreamer option is used to select the name and format of the output.
-Two simultaneous streams are selected, CSV and ROOT:
+The gstreamer option selects the output name and format.
+Two simultaneous streams are selected: CSV and ROOT.

 gstreamer: